opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 Deletes the results of a detector based on a query.

+The delete detector results API only deletes anomaly result documents in the default result index.
+It doesn't support deleting anomaly result documents stored in any custom result indices.

-This command doesn't delete any custom result indices.
-You need to manually delete any custom result indices that you don’t need anymore.
+You need to manually delete anomaly result documents that you don't need from custom result indices.

 #### Request